-The Welsh Harlequin originated in 1949 from two mutant light-colored ducklings hatched from pure Khaki Campbells by Leslie Bonnet, a duck breeder living near Criccieth, Wales.
 In 1968, John Fugate imported hatching Harlequin eggs to Tennessee, but by 1980, descendants of the original imports were confined to two small flocks.
-To broaden the gene pool, breeders imported additional Harlequins in 1982, and in 1984 they began to offer birds for sale in the United States.
-The silver variety of the Welsh Harlequin was accepted by the American Poultry Association in 2001.
+To broaden the gene pool, breeders imported additional Harlequins in 1982, and in 1984 they began to offer birds for sale in the US.
+The Silver variety of the Welsh Harlequin was accepted by the American Poultry Association Standard of Perfection in 2001.

 Harlequins are primarily raised for their wonderful practical attributes.
-“They are highly adaptable, outstanding layers producing 240-330 white shelled eggs yearly, active foragers, excellent producers of lean meat, beautifully colored and pluck almost as cleanly as white birds when dressed for meat.”
-(Holderread, 2001)
+“They are highly adaptable, outstanding layers producing 240-330 white-shelled eggs yearly, active foragers, excellent producers of lean meat, beautifully colored, and pluck almost as cleanly as white birds when dressed for meat.”
+(Holderread)

 Did you know: